Emergency Evacuation 101

 When should a company decide to move an evacuation site to a backup location?

 There may be times when muster areas or assembly points are in the direct path of destruction or may become unsafe.
-In these instances, moving the location for employees to evacuate to will be required and having procedures in place for this is very important.
-If you are concerned with a gas or chemical leak, having alternative locations and knowledge of wind direction is paramount because wind can blow a toxic cloud over an assembly area / mustering point.
+In these instances, moving the evacuation location for employees will be required, and having procedures in place for this is very important.
+If you are concerned with a gas or chemical leak, having alternative locations and knowledge of wind direction is critical, as wind can blow a toxic cloud over an assembly area / mustering point.

-Safety professionals should always have important phone numbers and tools / information required to account for employees and visitors ready.
+Safety professionals should always have important phone numbers, tools, and information required to account for employees and visitors.
 Losing track of employees and visitors in an evacuation while moving the assembly area / mustering point is bad business.
 Even though employees may be tempted to run home to their families, it is important that they first report to safe evacuation locations to be counted.

 After an Emergency Evacuation or Drill